rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ### Setup Git

-Most modern Unix variants will have the git package already installed.
+Most modern Unix variants have the Git package already installed.
 Follow the instructions [here] (https://help.github.com/articles/set-up-git/) to setup Git.
 There are some useful instructions [here] (https://help.github.com/articles/caching-your-github-password-in-git/) to setup credential caching to avoid having to frequently re-type your credentials.

 ### Configure AWS credentials

-My preferred approach is to populate the .aws/credentials file as follows:
+I prefer to populate the .aws/credentials file as follows:

 ~~~bash
 [default]